irackson/BoilerplateStore/deliverable.md

 Use either jQuery or MongoDB to sort your items and display them alphabetically/by price.

-** To use jQuery load the jQquery script tags into your head tags in your ejs templates.
+** To use jQuery load the jQuery script tags into your head tags in your ejs templates.
 Then add a javascript file in your public folder and link your ejs file to it using a script tag **

 ## Deliverables